sideshow-systems/FileSharer/README.md

   5. Now ensure that the project root directory is accessible from your webserver.

-  6. The following directories must be writable from the webserver:
+  6. The following directories must be writable from the webserver, otherwise FileSharer will not function properly:

 	* data
 	* misc/css
 	* misc/js/vendor

-  7. If you use Apache HTTP Daemon as webserver, the data directory already contains a .htaccess file to prevent direct access to data files (given that you allow .htaccess rules)

 Usage